seandiggity/rust-bootcamp/book/vol1/README.md

 Volume 1
 ========

-This is the first volume of *24 days of Rust* which was written in December 2014.
+This is the first volume of **Rust Coding Bootcamp** which was forked from *24 days of Rust* at https://zsiciarz.github.io/24daysofrust/